abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/argo-cd-gcp/argocd-gitops-workflow.md

 In this section, you deploy a **production-ready application** using **pure GitOps** with Argo CD on an Arm64 GKE cluster.

+## Prerequisite

+You must have **your own GitHub repository** (an empty repository is sufficient) to store and manage GitOps manifests used by Argo CD.

 ## Create GitOps Repository

 ```console